timgoud/terraform-provider-zabbix/README.md

 ### Template

-The template link resource is required if you want to track your template item and trigger
+The template link resource is required if you want to track your template item and trigger in an authoritative way.

 ```hcl
 provider "zabbix" {